judeabii/weather-app/README.md

 ![](/images/alert-email.PNG)

 ### Deployment
-Deployment of the Web App to Azure is done using GitHub actions, in which all the specifications are mentioned in a yaml file.
+Deployment of the web app is automated through GitHub Actions, with all specifications defined in a YAML file.